 Versitility is key to the Stooge design ethos.
-All our framesets are designed to make great dirt bikes, but other than that they are what you make them.
+All my framesets are designed to make great dirt bikes, but other than that they are what you make them.
 Rigid doesn’t have to mean pedestrian.
 Hardtail doesn’t have to mean XC.
-It’s a bike designed to be ridden, wherever you want to ride it.
+These are bikes designed to be ridden, wherever you want to ride them.

 Below you’ll find some builds I’ve put together for my own personal use, all different, all incredibly good fun and all totally addictive.

 I built this bike to a really low budget, the idea being to build a simple woodland hack with one eye on the single-speed champs at the end of the summer.
-I also decided to give B+ a try, settling on a 2.8 tyre out back and a 3.25 up front to preserve the Stooge geometry.
-Interestingly, the rims are only 28mm wide and yet they work a treat with the big tyres.
-The chainset is an old Bontrager single-speed unit with 180 arms, just like in my old BMX days.
+I also decided to give B+ a try as it was still in its infancy, settling on a 2.8 tyre out back and a 3.25 up front to preserve the Stooge geometry.
+Interestingly, the rims were only 28mm wide and yet they worked a treat with the big tyres.
+The chainset was an old Bontrager single-speed unit with 180 arms, just like in my old BMX days.
 It’s amazing what you can find in the bargain bin!
 The bars here are Motocross bars clamped to a Thomson BMX stem, 810 wide with a 20 degree sweep they’re pure rock and roll.
-Turns out expensive isn’t always best, this bike is an absolute maniac and the one I’ve ended up using the most.
-It begs you to ride harder, faster and the B+ wheel-size does fabulous things to the handling.
-Overall weight is 26lbs, not bad for a bruiser.
+Turns out expensive isn’t always best, this bike was an absolute maniac and the one I ended up using the most in the summer of 2015.
+Overall weight was 26lbs, not bad for a bruiser.

 Dirt Drop Tourer